C4i0kun/Temporal_Relational_Stock_Ranking_FinRL/README.md

     - `edge_indexes`: Folder containing `edge_index` numpy arrays in COO format (compatible with [PyG](https://pyg.org/)).
     - `gephi_visualizations`: Folder containing `.gexf` files to visualize the graphs in [Gephi](https://gephi.org/).
 - `scripts`: Folder containing python notebooks with scripts to generate FinRL-compatible data.
-- `temporal_data`: Folder containing a `tar.gz` file.
-Extract the file (for example, with the command `tar -zxvf temporal_data.tar.gz`) to access `.csv` files containing dataframes with normalized price values of stocks.
+- `temporal_data`: Folder containing two `tar.gz` files with raw data (data with invalid values inherited from the original database) and processed data.
+Extract the files (for example, with the command `tar -zxvf temporal_data_raw.tar.gz`) to access `.csv` files containing dataframes with normalized price values of stocks.
+The processed data considers that missing values in the time series are equal to the values of the last timestamp.
+Additionaly, if the first value of the time series is missing, it's assumed that it's equal to the value of the next timestamp.

 ## Understanding temporal data